thoughtbot/shoulda-context/README.md

 Instead of writing Ruby methods with `lots_of_underscores`, Shoulda Context lets you name your tests and group them together using English.

-At a minimum, the gem provides some convenience layers around core Minitest functionality.
+At a minimum, the gem provides some convenience layers around core Minitest / Test::Unit functionality.
 For instance, this test case:

 ```ruby
 class CalculatorTest < Minitest::Test